codeAligned/tjioi/registration.md

     <p><a class="btn btn-success btn-lg" style="color: white" target="_blank"
         href="https://goo.gl/forms/A98asfYD1NKyzw642">Registration form</a></p>
 2.  <p>Once you submit the form, you will automatically receive an email with your responses and a link to edit your responses.
-You may update information for your team, including the team name or students, before the registration deadline on April 15.</p>
+You may use this link to update information for your team, including the team name or students, before the registration deadline on April 15.</p>
 3.  <p>Next, send a check for the registration fee of $50, payable to TJHSST, addressed as follows:</p>
     <div class="panel panel-default">
         <div class="panel-body">